amanuelz91/AIE8/14_LangGraph_Platform/README.md

 - Short demo showing both assistants responding

 # Share 🚀

 - Walk through your graph in Studio
 - Share 3 lessons learned and 3 lessons not learned

+## Lessons Learned

+- **Conditional routing for quality checks**: LangGraph's conditional edges allow you to evaluate response quality before termination.
+By routing to a helpfulness evaluator node after the agent responds, you can decide whether to loop back or end based on the output quality.
+- **Before vs After interrupts**: Before interrupts intercept and validate inputs before node execution, making them ideal for input sanitization.
+After interrupts evaluate outputs and enable routing decisions based on execution results, perfect for quality gates and feedback loops.
+- **Studio visualization value**: LangGraph Studio provides real-time node-by-node execution visualization that makes graph flow immediately apparent.
+This visual debugging capability significantly accelerates understanding of conditional routing paths and message flow through the state.

+## Lessons Yet to Be Learned

+- **Production deployment patterns**: Understanding how to deploy LangGraph Platform graphs to cloud infrastructure with proper scaling, monitoring, and reliability is still ahead.
+Learning deployment best practices for handling production traffic, error recovery, and performance optimization remains a key area.
+- **Advanced interrupt strategies**: Complex multi-agent scenarios likely require sophisticated interrupt patterns for coordination and handoff between agents.
+Exploring interrupt hierarchies, conditional interrupts based on state, and interrupt chains for multi-step validations are areas to investigate.
+- **MCP server integration**: Integrating Model Context Protocol servers to dynamically extend tool capabilities is the advanced build option not yet explored.
+Understanding how to create FastMCP servers, connect them to LangGraph tools, and manage MCP tool lifecycle in production needs deeper investigation.

 # Main Homework Assignment

 Follow these steps to prepare and submit your homework assignment:

 1. Create a branch of your `AIE8` repo to track your changes.
 Example command: `git checkout -b s14-assignment`
 2. Complete the Tasks listed in the Breakout Room sections of `Build 🏗️`
 3. Complete the activities and questions in `Activities and Questions 🏗️ &❓` by editing the file and replacing "_(enter answer here)_" with your responses
-3. Commit, and push your completed notebook to your `origin` repository. _NOTE: Do not merge it into your main branch._
+4. Commit, and push your completed notebook to your `origin` repository. _NOTE: Do not merge it into your main branch._
-4. Record a Loom video reviewing the content of your completed notebook
+5. Record a Loom video reviewing the content of your completed notebook
-5. Make sure to include all of the following on your Homework Submission Form:
+6. Make sure to include all of the following on your Homework Submission Form:
-    + The GitHub URL to the `README.md` file _on your assignment branch (not main)_
+   - The GitHub URL to the `README.md` file _on your assignment branch (not main)_
-    + The URL to your Loom Video
+   - The URL to your Loom Video
-    + Your Three Lessons Learned/Not Yet Learned
+   - Your Three Lessons Learned/Not Yet Learned
-    + The URLs to any social media posts (LinkedIn, X, Discord, etc.) ⬅️ _easy Extra Credit points!_
+   - The URLs to any social media posts (LinkedIn, X, Discord, etc.) ⬅️ _easy Extra Credit points!_

 ### OPTIONAL: 🚧 Advanced Build Assignment 🚧

 <details>
   <summary>(<i>Open this section for the submission instructions.</i>)</summary>

 Follow these steps to prepare and submit your homework assignment:

 1. Create a branch of your `AIE8` repo to track your changes.
 Example command: `git checkout -b s14-assignment`
 2. Create your MCP server
 3. Add it to the existing graph's tools
-4. Deploy it ***locally***
+4. Deploy it **_locally_**
 5. Validate the graph uses the MCP server's tools
 6. Commit, and push your changes to your `origin` repository. _NOTE: Do not merge it into your main branch._
 7. Record a Loom video reviewing the content of your completed notebook.
 8. Make sure to include all of the following on your Homework Submission Form:
-    + The GitHub URL to the notebook you created for the Advanced Build Assignment _on your assignment branch_
+   - The GitHub URL to the notebook you created for the Advanced Build Assignment _on your assignment branch_
-    + The URL to your Loom Video
+   - The URL to your Loom Video
-    + Your Three Lessons Learned/Not Yet Learned
+   - Your Three Lessons Learned/Not Yet Learned
-    + The URLs to any social media posts (LinkedIn, X, Discord, etc.) ⬅️ _easy Extra Credit points!_
+   - The URLs to any social media posts (LinkedIn, X, Discord, etc.) ⬅️ _easy Extra Credit points!_

 </details>